bitjson/bch-2022/CHIP-2021-02-Add-Native-Introspection-Opcodes.md

 ### Implementation costs and risks

-- Native introspection will use up some of the ~60 currently unused opcodes.
-Depending on implementation detail, this cost might be small (single opcode, templated data) or it might be significant (every transaction data can be accessed through a unique relevant opcode, with an estimated number of 15 ~ 40 opcodes being reserved for introspection).
+- Native introspection will use up 10~20 of the 40 currently unused² opcodes.

 - Node software and other services that validate consensus would need to implement the new opcodes.

 - A limited¹ number of libraries and developer tools that offer advanced scripting functionality would need to implement the feature.

-  ¹ *Wallets, mining pools, exchanges and services does not have to be updated and will continue to function as normal.*
+  ¹ *SPV wallets, mining pools, exchanges and services does not have to be updated and will continue to function as normal.*

+  ² *The opcodes in the `0xBD - 0xEF` range are currently unused (32 opcodes), according to [public documentation](https://documentation.cash/protocol/blockchain/script#operation-codes-opcodes).
+There are also the NOP1 and NOP4-NOP10 opcodes (8 opcodes) which can be used for softforking new features.
+Finally there is a handful of disabled opcodes that could potentially be used but that we leave out of this calculation for simplicity.

 ### Ongoing Costs and Risks